legalize-dev/legalize-nl/nl/BWBR0024639.md

 ## Bijlage 1.
 Basiskenniseisen bevoegdverklaring A

-## Bijlage 2
+## Bijlage 1.
+Basiskenniseisen bevoegdverklaring A

-Ligt ter inzage bij het Ministerie van Verkeer en Waterstaat te Den Haag.

 ## Bijlage 3